Travel Guide to the Pamir Highway and the Wakhan Valley

 With Tino, the German who raised me in the Wakhan Valley

-Of course: you have to be patient.
-Times are different, cars don't pass by as often, and the roads are rough.
-You'll be covered with dust, you'll be waiting, negotiating, and improvising.
-But in return, you'll have landscapes that look like they're from another planet, towns where time seems to have stopped, hospitable people who invite you into their homes without even knowing you, and that unique feeling of crossing a corner of the world that very few people have set foot in.
+But keep in mind that you need to be patient.
+Times are different now, cars don't pass by as often, and the roads are rough.
+You'll get covered in dust, you'll have to wait, negotiate, and improvise.
+But in return, you'll be treated to landscapes that seem otherworldly, towns where time seems to have stood still, hospitable people who invite you into their homes without even knowing you, and that unique feeling of crossing a corner of the world that very few people ever visit.

 It's not an easy trip.
 But it's one I highly recommend.
 Because what you experience in the Pamirs isn't just in the photos.
 You have to be there.
 Breathe it in.
 Walk it.
 Wait for it.